Carnosine supplement benefit 250 mg, 500 mg dosage, side effects, safety, danger

 Hum Exp Toxicol.
 2010.
-Artun B, Küskü-Kiraz Z, Gulluoglu M, Cevikbas U, Koçak-Toker N. Department of Biochemistry, Istanbul Medical Faculty, Istanbul University, 34093, Istanbul, Turkey.
+Artun B, Küskü-Kiraz Z, Gulluoglu M, Cevikbas U, Koçak-Toker N. Department of Biochemistry, Istanbul Medical Faculty, Istanbul University, Istanbul, Turkey.

 Carnosine increases efficiency of DOPA therapy of Parkinson’s disease: a pilot study.

-Carnosine side effects, is it safe?
+Carnosine side effects, is it safe? any danger?

 No major side effects have been reported in medical journals with this dipeptide supplement.
-One short term adverse effect is alertness and shallow sleep when very high dosages are supplemented.
+One short term adverse effect is alertness and shallow sleep when high dosages are supplemented.

 Currently not well understood.If you take it with other potent antioxidants such as alpha lipoic acid, acetycysteine, and acetyl l-carnitine, reduce the dose of each.